berachain/docs/apps/core/content/developers/quickstart/pol-integration.md

 The dev work for all PoL integrations essentially boil down to:

-1. Deploying a Reward Vault from the [factory contract](../contracts/reward-vault-factory.md)
+1. Deploying a Reward Vault from the [Factory](../contracts/reward-vault-factory.md)
 2. Design an ERC20 token that is minted when users perform actions you would like to incentivize
 3. Have these ERC20 positions staked in your Reward Vault